-Colorado State University expects students to maintain standards of personal integrity in harmony with its educational goals; to be responsible for their actions; to observe national, state, local laws and University regulations; and to respect the rights, privileges, and property of other people.
+Colorado State University expects students and recognized student organizations to maintain standards of personal integrity in harmony with educational goals; to be responsible for their actions; to observe national, state, local laws and University policy; and to respect the rights, privileges, and property of other people.

 A college education is a voluntary association with a community of scholars to explore new ideas, examine ourselves, make new friends, and develop ideals.
-A university environment is a place where faculty and students can freely exchange ideas and concepts in an atmosphere of civil debate and dialogue on contemporary issues.
+A university environment is a place where faculty, students and organizations can freely exchange ideas and concepts in an atmosphere of civil debate and dialogue on contemporary issues.

-Colorado State University considers this freedom of expression and inquiry essential to a student’s educational development.
+Colorado State University considers this freedom of expression and inquiry essential to student and organizational education and development.
 All University members may engage in discussion; exchange thought and opinion; and speak, write, or print freely on any subject in accordance with Federal or State constitutions.
 This broad principle is the cornerstone of education in a democracy.
 Colorado State University values and respects diversity including political, philosophical and cultural viewpoints.

-The student conduct process is a learning experience which can yield growth, behavioral changes, and personal understanding of one's responsibilities and privileges.
-This process balances the needs and rights of students with the needs and expectations of the University and larger community.
-It supports Colorado State University values and community standards with a continuum of responses from disciplinary sanction or restriction to education, counseling, and restorative justice.
+The student and organization conduct process is a learning experience which can yield growth, behavioral changes, and personal understanding of one's responsibilities and privileges.
+This process balances the needs and rights of students and organizations with the needs and expectations of the University and larger community.
+It supports Colorado State University values and community standards with a continuum of responses from disciplinary sanction or restriction to education, counseling and restorative justice.

-Students are treated with care, fairness, tolerance and respect.
+Students and organizations are treated with care, fairness, tolerance and respect.
 The needs of the complainant, the respondent, and the community at large are equally important.

-By formulating a general code of conduct, the University affirms student freedoms coupled with full responsibility for individual action including consequences of such action.
-Students are members of both the academic community and the larger society, retaining the rights, protection, guarantees, and responsibilities held by all citizens.
-As citizens, students are also responsible to know and obey the laws of the United States, the State of Colorado, and local governments.
-Therefore, a student may be subject to prosecution by law enforcement agencies whether the University initiates disciplinary proceedings or not.
+By formulating a general code of conduct, the University affirms student and organizational freedoms coupled with full responsibility for individual action including consequences of such action.
+Students and organizations are members of both the academic community and the larger society, retaining the rights, protection, guarantees, and responsibilities held by all citizens.
+Students and organizations are also responsible to know and obey the laws of the United States, the State of Colorado, and local governments.
+Therefore, a student and organization members may be subject to prosecution by law enforcement agencies whether the University initiates disciplinary proceedings or not.

-The Colorado State University General Catalog details the University’s Policies and Guiding Principles, including the Commitment to Diversity, Freedom of Expression and Inquiry, Freedom from Personal Abuse, Sexual Harassment Policy and Students’ Rights.
+The Colorado State University General Catalog summarizes a variety of University Policies and Guiding Principles, including the Commitment to Diversity, Freedom of Expression and Inquiry, Freedom from Personal Abuse, Sexual Harassment Policy and Student Rights.

 Non-Discrimination Policy Statement: